TotallyNotLethal/SCP-Game/README.md

+# Update
+Note: SCP-0096 is currently undergoing a rework due to some bugs.
+We're working to enhance the gameplay experience and will update once the rework is complete.

 # SCP-Game
 # About
 SCP-Game is a Unity-based project inspired by the SCP Foundation universe.
 It's a game where players can interact as both humans and various SCP entities, experiencing the mysterious and often dangerous world of SCPs.